EightyBity/AnimorphsDecomp/README.md

 # AnimorphsDecomp
-Decompilation of the Gameboy Advance game Animorphs(USA only) possibly other Animorphs games down the road
+Decompilation of the Gameboy Colorgame Animorphs(USA only) possibly other Animorphs games down the road